kaylee-k/urban-district-store/README.md

 ### 1. useCart

-The `useCart` hook provides an interface for managing the shopping cart, including adding, updating, and removing items.
+The `useCart` hook provides an interface for managing the shopping bag, including adding, updating, and removing items.

 ### 2. useProducts